 Implementation of erosion control measures at any control line that crosses a Class III watercourse.

-Fire risk reduction activities to maintain defensible space pursuant to California Code of Regulations title 14, section 1299 or section 15304(i), when the activities are limited to the minimum requiredthatby those California Code of Regulations sections.
+Fire risk reduction activities to maintain defensible space in accordance with California Code of Regulations title 14 section 1299 or 15304(i), Public Resources Code sections 4291-4293, local municipal codes (when the activities within surface waters of the state and riparian areas are limited to the minimum required), or recommendations by the agency that has primary responsibility for fire protection of the area or another designated fire expert.

-CAL FIRE fire risk reduction activities that are California Environmental Quality Act (CEQA) exemptand have been reviewed by CAL FIRE and determined to have no significant environmental impact and no need for mitigation measures to reduce potential environmental impacts to less than significant levels.
+Fire risk reduction activities that are covered under an exemption to the California Environmental Quality Act (CEQA) and have been reviewed by the CEQA lead agency and determined to have no significant environmental impact and no need for mitigation measures to reduce potential environmental impacts to less than significant levels.

-Fire risk reduction activities on Bureau of Land Management lands implemented in accordance with the Programmatic Environmental Assessment Statewide Wildland Urban Interface Fuels Treatments, dated August 2023 (or equivalent updated document).

-Activities on U.S. Forest Service lands.

-Activities disturbing or occurring within less than 0.2 acres of waters of the state or riparian areas that are addressing an emergency.
+Activities disturbing or occurring within less than 0.2 acres of surface waters of the state or riparian areas that are addressing an emergency.

 For the purposes of this Order, emergency is defined as “a sudden, unexpected occurrence, involving a clear and imminent danger, demanding immediate action to prevent or mitigate loss of, or damage to, life, health, property, or essential public services.”
 Emergencies can include such occurrences as fire, flood, earthquake, or other soil or geologic movements, as well as such occurrences as riot, accident, or sabotage.